spawnmarvel/quickguides/powershell/ai-tutorials/readme_most_common_winrm3.md

 ## No, **PS Remoting** is not exactly the same as **WinRM** (Windows Remote Management), but they are closely related.

+In essence, PS-Remoting is a specific application of WinRM that is tailored for PowerShell.

+Analogy:

+Imagine a car.
+The engine (WinRM) provides the power, but you need the steering wheel, pedals, and dashboard (PS-Remoting) to actually drive and control the car.

 ### **PS Remoting**:
 - **PS Remoting** (PowerShell Remoting) is a feature in PowerShell that allows you to run PowerShell commands on remote computers.
 It enables interactive management of remote systems using PowerShell cmdlets and scripts.
 - PS Remoting uses the **WSMan** (Web Services for Management) protocol, which is the underlying protocol that **WinRM** implements.